Please register or login to continue

 160. I was not the only one to have see it briefly in the form of the light.
 The other students of Asterion who were present and were four did as well.
 They had formed the inner circle.
 Their names were Zagreus, Sosibios, Polybios and Thalia.

-161. We were stunned by the occurrence and when we spoke about it, we thought about what Asterion had told us.
+161. We were absolutely stunned by the natural occurrence, and when we spoke about it, we thought about what Asterion had previously told us before his death.

-165. I have walked through the episodes of grief, through failure, through love, and through silence.
+165. I have walked through the episodes of grief, through failure, through love, and through silence, but none were so vivid as the death of my mentor, Asterion.

-166. And in each step, I have carried the his memory and asked the question: What does it mean to live wisely?
+166. And in each step I have taken, I have carried his memory and asked the question: What does it mean to live wisely in life?

-167. I have discovered that the answer to that question lies not only in my wisdom, but in the way of the truth.
+167. I have discovered that the answer to that question lies not only in my wisdom, but in the way of the truth that he once taught me to live as a man.

-168. That is enough to know what importance my wisdom has and the relevance of the truth.
+168. That is sufficient to know what importance my wisdom has and the relevance of the truth that I aspired to attain.

-169. That is Meleticism, the philosophy that I was taught by Asterion shall not fade into oblivion, as long as their are philosophers.
+169. That is Meleticism, the philosophy that I was taught by Asterion will not fade into a nameless oblivion, as long as there are philosophers that are Meletics.

-170. I shall pass soon one day, as all men must, and my breath will become part of the wind that moves these trees I seat under.
+170. I shall pass this philosophy unto others, and my ephemeral breath will become a genuine part of the wind that moves these olive trees that I seat under.

-171. But the path will remain, and others will walk it, and the questions will continue.
+171. But the path will remain, and others will walk it like I have done, and the questions will continue to be asked.
+And the answers will continue to be discovered.

-174. Remember the silence, the questions, the awareness, the way Asterioin smiled when he did not know, but persisted in his philosophy.
+174. Remember the silence, the questions, the awareness, the way Asterion smiled when he did not know, but persisted in his philosophy.
 He was never vain, and he conceded when did not know.

 175. Remember that wisdom is not absolute certainty—it is courage to search beyond one's knowledge.

-177. Remember that Meleticism is not a mere philosophy to follow—it is a way of being.
+177. Remember that Meleticism is not a mere philosophy to follow—it is a way of being and the way of the truth.

-178. And that being, Ariston taught us daily in his words, is the greatest gift we shall ever have.
+178. And that being and the truth, Asterion taught us daily in his words are the greatest gifts we shall ever have as people.

-181. And when you are unsure, remain determined.
-For in remaining, you honour the path.
+181. When you are unsure, remain determined.
+For in remaining, you honour the path towards To Ena.

 182. In remaining, you honour the man that was Asterion.
 In remaining, you honour yourself as well.